 3. Effects on society

-A central aim of the centre is to develop policy tools for robust but flexible identification of research quality at all levels.
+A central aim of the centre is to understand research assessments, standards and practices in different fields of research.
 More generally, we aim to help policy makers in their efforts to develop the best framework conditions for high quality research.